PPF Calculator

 What is PPF Calculator?

-A PPF (Public Provident Fund) calculator helps you estimate the maturity amount, total interest earned, and yearly growth of your PPF investment over the 15-year lock-in period.
-It considers the current interest rate and annual contribution limits.
+A PPF (Public Provident Fund) calculator helps you estimate the maturity amount, total interest earned, and yearly growth of your PPF investment over the selected lock-in period.
+This tool supports monthly-accurate compounding and flexible contribution schedules.

-Essential for retirement planning, tax saving under Section 80C, and building a long-term corpus with guaranteed returns and tax-free maturity benefits.
+Essential for retirement planning, tax saving under applicable laws, and building a long-term corpus with guaranteed returns and tax-free maturity benefits where applicable.

 PPF Investment Rules & Benefits